-When testing for group B Strep carriage, it’s important to do the right test.
+When testing for group B Strep, it’s important to do the right test.

-- The standard ‘non-selective’ swab test, known as a High Vaginal Swab (HVS)
+- The standard ‘non-selective’ swab test, known as the High Vaginal Swab (HVS) test

 - The group B Strep-specific swab test, known as the Enriched Culture Medium (ECM) test